abertell/3D-Minesweeper/README.md

 + D key - accelerate right
 + Click - clear a cube
 + Right Click - flag a cube
-+ B key - clear all unflagged cubes around you (if the number of flags matches the number in the cube)
++ Q key - clear all unflagged cubes around you (if the number of flags matches the number in the cube)
 + Tab - save the current game state
 + R key - restart (after game over)
 + Escape - quit